 An air purification system installed directly into your HVAC system will help relieve allergies caused by airborne irritants.
 With the technology used in systems like The award-winning REME HALO®, bacteria, VOCs, mold spores, and even viruses are broken down and destroyed by ionized hydrogen peroxide on contact.
 This particular system also adds a charge to dander, pollen, and dust that causes these particles to cling together, thereby increasing in size, which makes them easier for your air filter to trap.

-If upcoming allergy seasons in San Antonio continue to worsen, as seen in recent years, an air purification system for your home could be a worthwhile investment.
+If upcoming allergy seasons in Canyon Lake continue to worsen, as seen in recent years, an air purification system for your home could be a worthwhile investment.